spencerhcheng/holberton-system_engineering-devops/agreement_summaries.md

 For quick references, here are **brief summaries** of the contracts you signed upon enrolling in App Academy's Bootcamp Prep program.

 ## Bootcamp Application Agreement Summary
-  - You agree to make a reasonable, good-faith effort to apply and be accepted at a programming bootcamp in the **3 months** following the completion of Bootcamp Prep.
+  - You agree to make a reasonable, good-faith effort to apply to programming bootcamps in the **2 months** following your completion of Bootcamp Prep.
   - Unless you've been admitted to a bootcamp, you must apply to all of the following bootcamps:
     - General Assembly
     - Galvanize